AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex4.md

 ![RTCDP](./images/aamt8.png)

 For completeness, if you'd want to deploy this Impression Pixel, you need the URL or Image Tag to embed in your creative, as part of your Display Ad Campaign.
-To find the URL or Image Tag, you need to click the little **cloud**-icon as indicated in the screenshot.
+To find the URL or Image Tag, you need to click the little **cloud** icon as indicated in the screenshot.

 You'll then see this.
 These URLs and Image Tags can used to embed them in the Display Ad Campaign.